Stevie Nicks & The Pretenders

 “Brass In Pocket” closed out the set while Hynde let random audience members in the front row singalong with her mic.

 Founding members Hynde and drummer Martin Chambers keep the unique sound of The Pretenders on the road.
 The Pretenders put on one rocking show.
 They thoroughly warmed the show up for Stevie Nicks.
 They might have even been too rocking to open up a mellow Stevie Nicks show.

 The enchanted one, the lady everyone came to see was up next.
 Stevie Nicks’ band came out and started “Gold And Braid.”
-Nicks then appeared from behind the drum riser, and the place when crazy to see her, the one and only her.
+Nicks then appeared from behind the drum riser, and the place went crazy to see her, the one and only her.
 She was wearing her signature stage attire and had her microphone stand covered in hanging ribbons.